stanford-cs248/shading/README.md

 ![Sample locations](misc/cmake_final_setup.png?raw=true)

-This should create a `build` directory with a Visual Studio solution file in it named `render.sln`.
+This should create a `build` directory with a Visual Studio solution file in it named `shading.sln`.
 You can double-click this file to open the solution in Visual Studio.

-If you plan on using Visual Studio to debug your program, you can change `render` project in the Solution Explorer as the startup project by right-clicking on it and selecting `Set as StartUp Project`.
-You can also set the command line arguments to the project by right-clicking `render` project again, selecting `Properties`, going into the `Debugging` tab, and setting the value in `Command Arguments`.
+If you plan on using Visual Studio to debug your program, you can change `shading` project in the Solution Explorer as the startup project by right-clicking on it and selecting `Set as StartUp Project`.
+You can also set the command line arguments to the project by right-clicking `shading` project again, selecting `Properties`, going into the `Debugging` tab, and setting the value in `Command Arguments`.
 If you want to run the program with the test folder, you can set this command argument to `../../media/sphere/sphere.json`.
 After setting all these, you can hit F5\press `Local Windows Debugger` button to build your program and run it with the debugger.

 You should also change the build mode to `Release` from `Debug` occasionally by clicking the Solution Configurations drop down menu on the top menu bar, which will make your program run faster.
 Note that you will have to set `Command Arguments` again if you change the build mode.
 Note that your application must run properly in both debug and release build.